Money Laundering Lawyer In Manhattan

-There are two statutes the Federal government uses to prosecute people for money laundering.
-These statutes are 18 U.S.C 1956 and 18 U.S.C 1957.
+There are two statutes the federal government uses to prosecute people for money laundering.
 They were both enacted to combat narcotic-trafficking organizations.
 The goal was to make it harder for members of these organizations to spend the money generated from illegal activity.
 So as a result of these statutes, not only could people be prosecuted for participating in the illegal drug trade, but they could also be independently prosecuted for laundering the money they generated from the illegal activity.

-Today, U.S. Attorney's Offices across the country routinely prosecute individuals and organizations for money laundering in many more situations than in the context of the war on drugs.
-Prosecutions for money laundering often occur in the context of white-collar crimes.
-They even occur in situations where the underlying illegal activity is terrorism.
-Even a U.S. Representative got caught up in money laundering charges in the context of campaign financing.
+Today, the U.S. attorney’s offices across the country routinely prosecute individuals and organizations for money laundering in many more situations than in the context of the war on drugs.
+Prosecutions for money laundering often occur in the context of white collar crimes.

-To be found guilty of violating 18 U.S.C.
-1956, the government needs to prove the following four elements.
-They need to prove:
+To be found guilty of money laundering, the government needs to prove the following four elements:

-- the person knowingly conducted or attempted to conduct a financial transaction;
+- The person knowingly carried out or tried to carry out a financial transaction;

-- the person knew the property involved in that financial transaction was the proceed of some form of unlawful activity;
+- The person knew the property involved in that financial transaction was illegal;

-- the proceeds were actually from unlawful activity; and
+- The proceeds were actually from an illegal act; and

-Feel free to contact an experienced criminal defense attorney for a free consultation.
+Contact an experienced money laundering attorney in Manhattan for a free consultation.
+Call 212-349-2200.